Canner/vulcan-sql/labs/playground1/README.md

-# Playground 1 - Basic Vulcan project with MoMA dataset
+# Playground 1 - Basic VulcanSQL project with MoMA dataset

 This project contains these resources for testing your development:

-- Latest Vulcan packages that are built from local files.
+- Latest VulcanSQL packages that are built from local files.
-- Basic Vulcan configuration.
+- Basic VulcanSQL configuration.
 - In-memory data warehouse - [DuckDB](https://duckdb.org/) and its driver.
 - Testing data: [The Museum of Modern Art (MoMA)](https://github.com/MuseumofModernArt/collection).